JorgePe/DIY-PU-Sensor/README.md

 ## Work in progress

-Started a new jib recently so almost no spare time but at the moment  I'm working in:
+Started a new job recently so almost no spare time but at the moment  I'm working in:
 - adding more detailed explanations
 - sending data from the PU Hub to the microcontroller
 - learning C++ (for the microcontrollers) while still practicing python (with ev3dev and Pybricks)...